chrisjm/aircraft-radar/README.md

 # 🛩️📡 Aircraft Radar

-Visualizing aircraft information and position using ADS-B aircraft radio frequency and data.
+Visualizing aircraft information and position using Web USB and ADS-B aircraft radio frequency and data.

 ![CleanShot 2023-05-26 at 20 25 47](https://github.com/chrisjm/aircraft-radar/assets/96110/008156bc-33a7-4457-afed-6fc489005885)